Stranger than Fiction Folk Tales: Addu

-The corpus of Maldivian folklore, or ‘fuloaku vaahaka’ as Dhivehin call it, is a boundless wonderland of national treasures, hidden fairytales and magical myths.
-In a three-part series on legend and lore from down below, last week we shared with you some stories from Fuvahmulah.
-This time, our second edition features three peculiar tales compiled all the way from Addu, the southern-most atoll of the Suvadive archipelago.
+The corpus of Maldivian folklore, or ‘fuloaku vaahaka’ as Dhivehin call it, is a boundless wonderland of mystical treasures, hidden fairytales and magical myths.
+The second edition of this folklore series features three peculiar tales compiled all the way from Addu, the southernmost atoll of the Suvadive archipelago.

 Game of the Goddess